scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +---+----+       +---+----+       +---+----+    +---+----+    +---+----+
 +--------+       +--------+       +--------+    +--------+    +--------+
 ~~~~
 {: #figure-10 title="Sequence diagram illustrating a path lookup for a destination G in a remote ISD.
 The request (core, x, (2, x)) is for all path segments between a core AS in the source ISD and a core AS in ISD 2.
-Similarly, (down, (2, x), G) is for down-segments between any core AS in ISD 2 and destination G."}
+Similarly, (down, (2, x), G) is for down segments between any core AS in ISD 2 and destination G."}